orcada-io/guides/website/docs/hardware/introduction.md

 # Introduction

-What hardware do you need to host a Cardano stake pool?
+What hardware do you need to host a Cardano Stake Pool?

 The answer is, it depends.